 Avila Beach is a quaint little town on the Central Coast of California.
 The town is a popular destination for locals to spend a relaxing day on the beach.
 Ocean water temperatures are warmer here due to its location on San Luis Bay but still quite cold even in the summer.

 In the early 1980s, a huge oil spill was discovered underneath the town of Avila and much of the downtown area was dug up to remove the oil-soaked soil.
 Many of the town’s original buildings were destroyed and replaced by more modern structures.

 The new Avila beach has rebounded and become a favorite central coast destination for both locals and tourists.
-Along with its wide sandy beach, there is a fishing pier, a small shopping district and numerous ocean front dining and lodging options.
+Along with its wide sandy beach, there are a fishing pier, a small shopping district, and numerous oceanfront dining and lodging options.

 During the summer, visitors can ride a motorized trolley or stroll through the streets when you are not soaking up rays on the beach or splashing with the kids in the lagoon.

 What once was a sleepy hidden little central coast beach town has become a modern resort.
 Some old-timers may miss the old gold days, but central coast travelers will appreciate all the new shops and restaurants that have been built.

 Things to do in Avila Beach

 The Avila Beach Fish & Farmers Market takes place on Fridays (4 pm-8 pm) from April through September.
 The beachfront market offers plenty of fresh fish, locally grown produce, great food, and live music and dancing.

 Avila Beach visitors can explore art galleries, wine tasting rooms, all within walking distance of the downtown shopping district.

-Avila Valley Barn creates a warm and inviting atmosphere where you can take a hayride, pick your own apples, varieties of pears, apricots, nectarines, plums, and cherries.
+Avila Valley Barn creates a warm and inviting atmosphere where you can take a hayride, pick your apples, varieties of pears, apricots, nectarines, plums, and cherries.
 It is a favorite pumpkin patch for school field trips.

 From December through April, you can join a whale watching trip and see gray whales, humpback whales, killer whales, dolphins, sea otters, sea lions, pelicans, and lots of seagulls.

 Port San Luis Harbor